 Background Check Tools

 Employers use background check tools to uncover criminal records, credit history, and other information that might affect a candidate’s ability to do the job.
-Background checks also give you an idea of how well a potential employee performs in a position (and if they’ll add to your workplace culture).
+Background checks also give you an idea of how well a potential employee performs in a position.
+And it also shows if they’ll add to your workplace culture.

 There are loads of helpful background check tools to find out if someone has a criminal record.
 But, before using one, try to do a quick check on your candidate using People Finder.
 This platform has an extensive database of people who may have served time in prison.